Phpcraft/core/README.md

 64-bit PHP at version 7.0.15 or above is recommended to avoid issues with some networking features.

-If you want to create or join an online mode server, you'll also need GMP, OpenSSl, and mcrypt:
+If you want to join or host an online mode server, you'll also need GMP, OpenSSl, and mcrypt:

     sudo apt-get -y install php-gmp openssl php-dev php-xml gcc make autoconf libc-dev pkg-config libmcrypt-dev php-pear sudo pecl install mcrypt-1.0.1